-|Owners of Wind Ridge Herb Farm
+Company: Wind Ridge Herb Farm

-Wind Ridge is a family owned and operated business.
-Founders Liz and Tony Fiorenza strive to deliver health conscious products that are sugar, salt and allergen free.
+Wind Ridge Herb Farm’s vision is to foster optimum health and wellness through Good Food.
+It is a family owned and operated business.
+Founders Liz and Tony Fiorenza strive to deliver health-conscious products that are sugar, salt and allergen free.

 The Fiorenzas pride themselves on being part of a healthy food system.
 “Our products spark creativity in the kitchen while fighting the battle against obesity, diabetes and other diet-related illnesses and allergies.”
 Their herbs are certified naturally grown and they source additional ingredients for their products from businesses that share the same values and sustainable practices.

 Wind Ridge Herb Farm is classified as a State of Illinois Tourist Attraction and has been honored for “Excellence in Agri-Tourism” by the Office of the Comptroller.

-|Owners of Food He.ro
+Company: Food He.ro